swainechen/chenlab-training/recipes/Lacer.md

 ### Recalibration Recipe

-Get some sample data.
-The Illumina data is for UTI89, which is about 2% divergent from MG1655.
+#### Get some sample data
+The Illumina data below is for UTI89, which is about 2% divergent from MG1655.
 Lacer will recalibrate the qualities nearly identically regardless of whether you use the UTI89 or MG1655 references.
 Because GATK requires further assumptions for recalibration, the recalibrated qualities will vary significantly if you do the same experiment with GATK, and the ones obtained using the "perfect" reference (UTI89) will match those given by Lacer.
 ```
 # MG1655 genome
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/005/845/GCF_000005845.2_ASM584v2/GCF_000005845.2_ASM584v2_genomic.fna.gz